The Giver: Literary significance and reception

-However, other reviewers have also commented that the story lacks originality and is not likely to stand up to the sort of probing literary criticism used in "serious" circles.
+However, reviewers have commented that the story lacks originality and is not likely to stand up to the sort of probing literary criticism used in "serious" circles.
 Others argue that the book's appeal to a young-adult audience is critical for building a developing reader's appetite for reading.
 Karen Ray, writing in The New York Times, detects "occasional logical lapses", but adds that the book "is sure to keep older children reading".
 Young adult fiction author Debra Doyle was more critical, stating that "Personal taste aside, The Giver fails the [science fiction] Plausibility Test," and that "Things are the way they are [in the novel] because The Author is Making A Point; things work out the way they do because The Author's Point Requires It."

 Children's author Natalie Babbitt, writing in The Washington Post called the novel "a warning in narrative form," saying: "The story has been told before in a variety of forms—Ray Bradbury's Fahrenheit 451 comes to mind—but not, to my knowledge, for children.
 It's well worth telling, especially by a writer of Lowry's great skill.
 If it is exceedingly fragile—if, in other words, some situations do not survive that well-known suspension of disbelief—well, so be it.
 The Giver has things to say that cannot be said too often, and I hope there will be many, many young people who will be willing to listen.
 A review in The Horn Book Magazine stated, "In a departure from her well-known and favorably regarded realistic works, Lois Lowry has written a fascinating, thoughtful science-fiction novel...
 The story is skillfully written; the air of disquiet is delicately insinuated.
 And the theme of balancing the virtues of freedom and security is beautifully presented."